-From the very beginning of pregnancy, women are surrounded by the message that “breast is best” and urged to breastfeed for at least six months, preferably a year.
-But in some cases breastfeeding is either impractical or impossible for the mother.
-And recently, a wave of protest known as the “breastfeeding backlash” has risen up against those who judge formula-feeding too harshly.
+From the very beginning of pregnancy, women are surrounded by the message that “breast is best” and urged to breastfeed for at least six months, and preferably a year.
+In some cases, however, breastfeeding is either impractical or impossible for the mother.
+Recently, a wave of protest known as the “breastfeeding backlash” has risen up against those who judge formula-feeding too harshly.

 Primarily the “backlash” is aimed not so much at breastfeeding itself, but at those who would excoriate mothers for not breastfeeding.
 Just about everyone would agree that nursing is a good thing for mother and baby, because it offers ideal nutrition for the baby, at the perfect temperature, whenever the baby is hungry; and it helps mom lose baby weight and floods her body with feel-good hormones.

-But if a mom doesn’t nurse her baby for whatever reason, she is often made to feel bad – or in some cases is even told that she is doing something “bad” or “wrong” to her baby.
+However, if a mom doesn’t nurse her baby for whatever reason, she is often made to feel bad, or in some cases is even told that she is doing something “bad” or “wrong” to her baby.
 In fact, formula feeding is a perfectly acceptable substitute and millions of babies around the world not only survive but thrive when exclusively formula-fed.

 Adding fuel to the “backlash” is one reporter’s recent examination of the research on breastmilk, which offers the possibility that the benefits of breastfeeding are not as all-powerful as the popular literature often claims.
 Does breastmilk really make kids smarter and healthier?
 Does it reduce the chance of obesity?
 In fact, researchers have difficulty quantifying the advantages of children who are breastfed because it is nearly impossible to separate out other factors such as the family’s economic status and educational background.